endokernel/test/README.md

 To simplify running benchmarks, we provide a modified version of runq and a Docker image.
 You can download runq from [here](https://github.com/endokernel/runq/releases/tag/v1) and follow the instructions to configure it with local docker.

 We recommend that you compile the Docker image yourself.
 Simply use `make image`, which will generate a Docker image tagged as `intravirt-env`.
 Alternatively, you can use the version we created [link](https://drive.google.com/file/d/12Uxq20P6_NIBqOFt6xYltSr3ZEbntrlR/view?usp=sharing).
+Please note that this docker image does not compile all the dependencies, some projects may need to compile their own, we recommend that you use the normal docker runtime to do so, and test it in runq later on.

 Please note that the benchmark results when running in runq differ from those on a physical machine because it is based on QEMU.
 Not all test items can run properly in QEMU.